simonpeterson/methane/README.md

 The program will then run.
 There will be many messages flying across the screen; many of these are currently for debugging purposes, and can be ignored.

 ## 5. Outputs
-There are three main "classe" of output files:
+There are three main "classes" of output files:

 1. A new excel file is created which is simply the name of the old file + "_new".
 This file can be reviewed for accuracy then saved as the master data file.
 It is located in the **data** subfolder.
 Currently, this file is "simon_masters_new.xlsx"
 2. A plot of the fit.
 This is done for each gas for each sample time given in the excel file.
 These are found in the **outputs** subfolder.